Free Event

 If you’re applying to Wharton, you should have a good idea of what you’re getting into.
 Here’s a quick summary of Wharton’s MBA curriculum, including the kind of courses, clubs, and team-building exercises you can expect.

-- Wharton’s MBA curriculum has a unique structure that is rigorous and flexible.
+• Wharton’s curriculum has a unique structure that is rigorous and flexible.
 Their intensive, cross-functional core curriculum teaches business fundamentals and leadership, communication, and analytical skills which are critical for success.
 You will develop one or more expertises by selecting a major and complementary electives.

 Fixed Core Courses

-These courses consist of the fundamentals and analytical courses that serve as the foundation for your education.
-These are the typical classes you take in a business school.
+These are the typical classes you take in a business school, consisting of the fundamentals and analytical courses that serve as the foundation for your education.

 Flexible Core Courses

-More than half of the core courses are flexible, meaning you can take your pick based on your needs.
-This is to match your learning styles, interests, and goals.
-Within each different core area, you are also afforded flexibility in content, timing, and format.
+More than half of the core courses are flexible, meaning you can take your pick based on your needs to match your learning styles, interests, and goals.

 Subjects include: